Hakuverse/BRG30-ISEA-Labs/README.md

 TCO means Total Cost of Ownership, which is a comprehensive financial estimate that evaluates the true, lifetime cost of an asset or service, it includes the direct expenses, the operating costs, the maintenance fee, and the hidden fees over the asset's lifespan.

-I will be comparing two different type of Printers, an entry-level home inkjet printer vs an Entry-level small office monochrome laser.
+I will be comparing two different types of Printers, an entry-level home inkjet printer vs an Entry-level small office monochrome laser.
 The Inkjet printer I have chosen the Epson EcoTank ET-2850, and the Laser printer I have chosen the Brother HL-L2350DW.
 For the Inkjet printer, its for personal / shared family use, the print speed is 10.5ppm for monochrome and 5ppm for colored, it consumes a refillable ink bottles with black inks at $24.99/bottle and colored inks at $16.99/bottle, the printer is priced at $349.99.
 <img width="1114" height="459" alt="image" src="https://github.com/user-attachments/assets/1f021a8e-da7f-426f-a383-0f7bedd0934d" />